sunragav/Kotlin-Dagger2/README.md

 ```

 I make fun of Dagger now, **HiDecorator** is just a subclass that implements **IDecorator**, try to figure out how to create **HiDecorator** instance now.
 > ## Dagger knows only to create instances if it can find an exact type.
-So it does not how to create **IDecorator** as it is an intreface.
+So it does not know how to create **IDecorator** as it is an intreface.

 Ofcourse, again we need to help Dagger.
 Lets create another Module **AppModule** and feed it to **AppComponent**.
 ```kotlin